-Interventional radiology plays a role in percutaneous biliary drainage of affected segments, removal of pigment stones, balloon dilation of biliary strictures and repeated percutaneous procedures to clear pigment stones & mud-like biliary debris.
+Interventional radiology plays a role in percutaneous biliary drainage of affected segments, removal of pigment stones, balloon dilation of biliary strictures and repeated percutaneous procedures to clear pigment stones and mud-like biliary debris.

 - 1. Park MS, Yu JS, Kim KW et-al. Recurrent pyogenic cholangitis: comparison between MR cholangiography and direct cholangiography.
 Radiology.
 2001;220 (3): 677-82. doi:10.1148/radiol.2202001252 - Pubmed citation